Why Floaties Won’t Prevent Drowning (And What Helps) - Baby Chick

 • Water wings can easily slide off a child’s arm or be punctured and deflate quickly.

-10 Things That Might Prevent Drowning
+10 Ways to Help Prevent Drowning

 1. Swimming Lessons

-Swimming lessons are the number one most important gift that you can give to your children.
+Swim lessons are the number one most important gift that you can give to your children.
 They start as early as 4 months old with a certified and experienced swimming instructor.

 2. Don’t Fear the Water